 The gastrocnemius muscle crosses the knee joint, and hence is also a weak flexor of the knee.
 The two heads of the muscle join into a broad aponeurosis, and will unite with the tendon of the soleus muscle, and insert onto the posterior surface of the calcaneus as the calcaneal tendon.
 The calcaneal tendon inserts onto the middle third of the calcaneus.
 Two bursae lie here at the site of insertion.
 The gastrocnemius lies superficial to the soleus muscle, which is also a plantar flexor of the ankle.
 Many anatomists consider the two heads of gastrocnemius and soleus to be the triceps surae of the leg.

 The plantaris muscle lies superficial to gastrocnemius, and is a weak plantarflexor.
 It is considered to act in supporting the gastrocnemius.
 It arises above and lateral to the lateral head of the gastrocnemius, and descends in an inferomedial direction.
 The muscle occasionally inserts onto the calcaneus via a separate insertion, medial to the calcaneal tendon.

 The two heads of the gastrocnemius muscle form the inferior medial and lateral boundaries of the popliteal fossa in the upper part of the posterior leg.
 Almost the entire superficial surface of the muscle is covered by deep fascia over which lies the short saphenous vein.
-The common peroneal nerve passes posterior to the lateral head.
+The common fibular nerve passes posterior to the lateral head.

 Blood Supply and Innervation